-During the junta’s “Dirty War” between 1976-1982, some 30,000 Argentines, the majority between 16 and 35 years old, were “disappeared.”
+During the junta’s “Dirty War” between 1976 and 1983, some 30,000 Argentines, the majority between 16 and 35 years old, were “disappeared.”
 The junta aimed to remove an entire generation of “subversives.”
 The bodies of most have never been recovered because they were buried, blown-up, or dropped into the sea.
 Those victims with children were punished generationally: the regime wanted their children to know nothing of their parents and to grow up as part of the “family” of the fascist regime.
 Some of these kidnapped children were abandoned on the streets or dumped in orphanages; others were given as rewards to officials and loyal supporters of the generals (as in Adriana’s case).

 The Abuelas boldly started protesting in Buenos Aires in 1977.
 They were first known as “Las Locas de Plaza de Mayo.”
 Some of these “Crazy Ladies” had both children and grandchildren taken by the state.
 They have never let up.